-- url (required) URL to analyze - package (optional) analysis package to be used for the analysis - timeout (optional) (int) priority to assign to the task (1-3) - options (optional) options to pass to the analysis package - machine (optional) ID of the analysis machine to use for the analysis - platform (optional) name of the platform to select the analysis machine from (e.g. "windows") - custom (optional) custom string to pass over the analysis and the processing/reporting modules - memory (optional) enable the creation of a full memory dump of the analysis machine - enforce_timeout (optional) enable to enforce the execution for the full timeout value
+- url (required) URL to analyze - package (optional) analysis package to be used for the analysis - timeout (optional) (int) analysis timeout (in seconds) - priority (optional) (int) priority to assign to the task (1-3) - options (optional) options to pass to the analysis package - machine (optional) ID of the analysis machine to use for the analysis - platform (optional) name of the platform to select the analysis machine from (e.g. "windows") - tags (optional) define machine to start by tags.
+Platform must be set to use that.
+Tags are comma separated - custom (optional) custom string to pass over the analysis and the processing/reporting modules - memory (optional) enable the creation of a full memory dump of the analysis machine - enforce_timeout (optional) enable to enforce the execution for the full timeout value - clock (optional) set virtual machine clock (format %m-%d-%Y %H:%M:%S)